Communication (Spandau Ballet song)

-"Communication" is a song by English new wave band Spandau Ballet, released on 4 February 1983 as the second single from what would be their third album, True.
+"Communication" is a song by the English new wave band Spandau Ballet, released on 4 February 1983 as the second single from what would be their third album, True.
 The song was recorded at Compass Point Studios in Nassau, Bahamas along with most of the material from that album and received several good reviews.
 It reached number 12 on the UK Singles Chart and made the pop charts in other countries as well.
 The music video for the song was made to look like a film with lead singer Tony Hadley as the main character and received airplay on the U.S. cable channel MTV.